Nicxe/krisinformation/README.md

 This integration is possible to install as a custom component via HACS (Home Assistant Community Store).

-## Version

-**Alpha Version 0.0.1**
+> [!WARNING]
-This is an early alpha release and will be continuously developed and improved.
+> This is an early alpha release and will be continuously developed and improved.

 ## Contributing